Close dialog

 Cost

 SDN saves you money on two counts.
-It costs less to manage, thanks to greater user control, and also lets you choose the cheapest available route for your data.
+It costs less to manage, thanks to greater user control, and lets you choose the cheapest available route for your data.

 Flexibility